Fourth-rate: Small two decked warships

+In 1603, all English warships with a complement of fewer than 160 men were categorised as small ships.
+Between 1625 and 1626, in order to establish pay rates for naval officers, the six-tier rating system of the Royal Navy was introduced.
+Small ships were divided into three tiers: fourth-, fifth- and sixth-rates.
+Up to the end of the 17th century, the number of guns and sailors on these tiers were repeatedly adjusted until a definitive system was introduced.
+A fourth-rate was nominally a ship of over thirty guns with a complement of 140 men.

-A fourth-rate was, in the British Royal Navy during the first half of the 18th century, a ship of the line mounting from 46 up to 60 guns.
-While the number of guns stayed in the same range until 1817, after 1756 the ships of 50 guns and below were considered too weak to stand in the line of battle, although the remaining 60-gun ships were still classed as fit to be ships of the line.
+During the first half of the 18th century, fourth-rates were defined as ships of the line which mounted between 46 and 60 guns.
+While the number of guns stayed in the same range until 1817, after 1756 the ships of 50 guns and below were considered too weak to stand in the line of battle, although the remaining 60-gun ships were still classed as ships of the line.
 However, the 50-gun ship continued to be used largely during the Seven Years' War, and during the time of the American Revolution a whole new group of 50-gun ships was constructed, not for the battle fleet, but to meet the needs of combat in the shallow waters off North America where the larger ships found it difficult to sail.
 50-gun ships were also suitable as convoy escorts and for service on foreign stations, where larger enemy vessels were unlikely to be encountered.
-Some saw service as flagships since, as two-deckers, they were able to accommodate a flag officer and his retinue, and they also had the physical presence of a flagship.
+Some fourth-rates saw service as flagships since, as two-deckers, they were able to accommodate a flag officer and his retinue, and they also had the physical presence of a flagship.

 Their usefulness was declining, however, and during the French Revolutionary and Napoleonic Wars few 50s were built, although several remained in service, especially on distant stations such as the East Indies.
 The 60-gun ships were also dying out, superseded initially by the 74-gun third-rates, although by 1793 there were still four 60-gun ships left in harbour service.

-Some fourth-rates did remain in active service even during the Napoleonic Wars, especially in the shallow North Sea, where the Royal Navy's main opponents were the Baltic powers and the Dutch, whose own fleet consisted mainly of 50- to 64-gun ships (e.g. the 56-gun Delft).
+Some fourth-rates did remain in active service even during the Napoleonic Wars, especially in the shallow North Sea, where the Royal Navy's main opponents were the Baltic powers and the Batavian Republic, whose navies' ships of the lines consisted mainly of 50- to 64-gun ships (e.g. the 56-gun Batavian Navy ship of the line Delft).
 However, HMS Leander, 50 guns, was with Horatio Nelson at the Battle of the Nile.
 As late as 1807, fourth-rates were active in combat zones, illustrated by the fatal incident between HMS Leopard (50 guns), and the US frigate Chesapeake (38 guns), an incident which nearly led to war.